nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

      		args: owner lock script hash (...)
      	Lock:
      		<user defined>
-	Sudt_Info_Cell:
+	SUDT_Info_Cell:
   		Data:
-  			sudt info
+  			SUDT Info
   		Type:
-  			code_hash: sudt_info type script
+  			code_hash: SUDT_Info type script
   			args: sudt type script hash
   		Lock:
   			sudt creator defined
 ````

-The following rules should be met in a Sudt Info Cell (typescript):
+The following rules should be met in a SUDT Info Cell (typescript):

 - **Rule 1:** validate the format of info cell data.
 - **Rule 2:** In this transaction, at least one sudt cell must exist in the output cell, and the hash of its typescript matches the args of Info_cell.